complexphoton/MESTI.jl/mumps/linux/README.md

 These commands will configure the necessary environment variables for the Intel compilers, and Intel MPI.

-### BLAS, LAPACK, and ScaLPACK
+### BLAS, LAPACK, and ScaLAPACK

-MUMPS requires both BLAS, LAPACK, and ScaLPACK libraries, which are standard libraries on a Linux cluster.
+MUMPS requires both BLAS, LAPACK, and ScaLAPACK libraries, which are standard libraries on a Linux cluster.
 These libraries are also included in many implementations, such as MKL and OpenBLAS.

 In the example below, we use MKL.
 Different clusters install MKL in different paths.
-We will need the correct path for the linker to find corresponding BLAS, LAPACK, and ScaLPACK libraries.
+We will need the correct path for the linker to find corresponding BLAS, LAPACK, and ScaLAPACK libraries.
 In the provided `Makefile.inc`, we assume the MKL path has been exported to an environment variable called `MKLROOT`.
 Here we show how to export the correct `MKLROOT`.
-The BLAS, LAPACK, and ScaLPACK libraries can be found under `$(MKLROOT)/lib/intel64`.
+The BLAS, LAPACK, and ScaLAPACK libraries can be found under `$(MKLROOT)/lib/intel64`.

 If we are using the Lmod module system and MKL is installed, we can use